Veinar/envcloak/docs/sha_validation.md

 ---

-### CLI README Updates

-Under the **Decrypting Variables** section, add the following:

-> SHA validation ensures encrypted file integrity during decryption.
-Use `--no-sha-validation` cautiously when skipping these checks.
-See [SHA Checksum Mechanism](./docs/sha_checksum.md) for more information.

----

 ## Best Practices for SHA Validation

 1. **Use Default Settings**: Since SHA is automatically applied during encryption, rely on default validation for better security. 🔒